A 21st Century Curriculum - Widening Horizons!

 The Curriculum in Years 1 to 6

 Our curriculum is broad and balanced which promotes the spiritual, moral, cultural, mental and physical development of pupils and of society.
 It also prepares pupils at the school for the opportunities, responsibilities and experiences of later life.
 In 2014, the new National Curriculum was introduced and this has been embedded around the school.
 There is a particular focus on developing English and Mathematics across the curriculum.
 We also provide specialist teachers to deliver our PE curriculum in the school.
-Our bulging trophy cabinet is a great reminder of how many children have had the opportunity to compete against other schools in a wide range of sports.

 The school makes provision for a daily act of collective worship and we have regular visitors into school to help.
 RE is taught in every year group and, although it is no longer a specific national curriculum subject, we still provide personal, social and health education (PSHE).